SVeldman/pygame_racer/curriculum/02_week2_walkthrough_part1.md

 `DASH_PERIOD` produces a solid, undashed line — the "gap" portion of the pattern never occurs.)

-## Mid-Session Checkpoint: The Scrolling Machinery, Not Yet Turning
+## Mid-Session Checkpoint: The Scrolling Code in Place, But No Visible Changes

 At this stage, the full Python script should look something like this: